 Also, make sure your backyard is well fenced and that your dog cannot get into flowerbeds or dangerous plants.
 Poison ivy, milkweed, hemlock, and sage are all poisonous to dogs, so especially make sure these plants are not in your yard or are not accessible.
 Also keep yard supplies like rakes, rocks, and plastic bags out of reach so your dog doesn’t chew on them.

-A Vet that Specializes in Bulldogs
+Find a Veterinarian that Specializes in Bulldogs

 Your bulldog puppy will come home with medical and inoculation records.
 If you don’t already have a family vet, ask friends to recommend one and visit several offices to check for efficiency and cleanliness.
 As soon as he’s settled in, have your bulldog puppy checked over by the vet you choose.
 That way, you’ll be prepared for emergencies before they happen.
 Make sure to use a Bulldog experienced Vet.
 That is a very important thing to do.
 Here are two links to websites that have Bulldog Vets listed by state: